Pages

 “You won’t be up that late, honey.
 You’ve got school tomorrow and Dad won’t be home until midnight.
 You’ll be asleep by then.”

 Stamping my feet and slamming out the back door, I knew she was right.
 But I was really, really mad.
-I couldn’t see why I couldn’t go to the Game of thrones movies.
-My mom throat they were too violent.
+I couldn’t see why I couldn’t go to the Game of Thrones movies.
+My mom thought they were too violent.
 I’ll show her violence.
-I kicked the basketball all across the years and then punched the top of the trampoline.
-When I did that I just didn’t fee any better at all so I sat down and with my fist under my chin, I cried.
+I kicked the basketball all across the yard and then punched the top of the trampoline.
+When I did that I just didn’t feel any better at all so I sat down and with my fist under my chin, I cried.
 Maybe I didn’t even want to go to those movies anyway.
 Dad would never give me enough money for a movie and popcorn and coke and candy.
 So there really wasn’t much point.
 Just then my old dog came over to me and licked my face all over, making me laugh.
-We lay down on the grass together and watched shooting stars and a crescent moon, Maybe mom would make me some popcorn.”
+We lay down on the grass together and watched shooting stars and a crescent moon.
+Maybe mom would make me some popcorn.”

 “Start writing, no matter what.
 The water